 In partnership with local hospitals, HCAPP opportunities can be tailored to your background and interests to provide a virtual job shadow online platform, even if you have no background in healthcare.
 Explore traditional and non-traditional healthcare jobs while you’re transitioning.

-More information is available by calling or emailing Lauren Moser, FDRHPO Resource Development Coordinator, at [email protected] or 315.755.2020 ext.
+Reserve Soldiers and military spouses can find out more or apply by calling or emailing Lauren Moser, FDRHPO Resource Development Coordinator, at [email protected] or 315.755.2020 ext.
 25.

 Health Career Army Pathways is a collaboration between Fort Drum’s Army Career Skills Program and the Fort Drum Regional Health Planning Organization.
 It is made possible with funding from the Mother Cabrini Health Foundation whose mission is to improve the health and well-being of vulnerable New Yorkers, bolster the health outcomes of diverse communities, eliminate barriers to care, and bridge gaps in health services.